 – The rise of newly empowered actors in the ongoing civil war;

-– The dynamics and shifts of Yemeni partisan politics in relation to armed groups;
+– The dynamics & shifts of partisan politics in relation to armed groups;

 – The humanitarian fallout from the war;

 – The role of the media and civil society organizations;